UBC-MDS/exploratory-data-viz/chapters/en/module3.md

 <opt text="True"  >

-We have to first use `pandas` to sort the categorical variable's mean values outside of the `alt.Chart()`.
+We have to first use `pandas` to sort the categorical dataframe column's mean values outside of the `alt.Chart()`.

 </opt>